Expedition (book): Adaptation

 In 2005, Expedition was adapted into the television special Alien Planet, which first aired on the Discovery Channel on 14 May 2005.
 Barlowe served as the executive producer and design consultant of the adaptation.
-Alien Planet is for the most part faithful to the book in its presentation of the lifeforms found on Darwin IV.
-However, instead of being presented as the artist's own experiences, the program is presented as the findings of two autonomous robotic probes.
+The lifeforms in Alien Planet are for the most part faithful to their depictions in the book; however, the expedition is conducted by sophisticated robotic flying machines instead of humans.